smsayeem/business-card-builder/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-And the app is ready to be deployed!
+And the app is ready to be deployed!<br />
-The application will be loaded on port 3000 by default unless this port is busy. http://localhost:3000 to view it in the browser.

 ## Markup validation
 https://validator.w3.org/#validate_by_input <br />